Advice before applying for planning approval

 Find out more about our self-lay services

-Find out more about our levels of service
+Find out more about our developer services performance

 Whether you're planning a small extension, the development of several hundred houses or a commercial/industrial venture, we can help.

 Our suite of sewerage services for developers range from pre-planning sewerage enquiries to the closure of existing sewers.
 We'll support your new development whilst ensuring the public sewer network isn't adversely affected.

 If you own a building and require a connection to the public sewer, we can help.

 You need to send us a completed application form, along with your application fee and any supporting material.
 The guidance notes give you advice on completing the application form, connection methods and associated fees.